-It also addresses the need to urinate urgently or frequently, weak urine flow and need to urinate several times during the night.
+It also addresses the need to urinate urgently or frequently, weak urine flow, and the need to urinate several times during the night.

-Alfuzosin is an alpha-blocker that is used to treat the symptoms of BPH, a condition of the prostate gland also known as an enlarged prostate or benign prostatic hyperplasia.
+Alfuzosin is an alpha-blocker used to treat the symptoms of BPH, a condition of the prostate gland also known as an enlarged prostate or benign prostatic hyperplasia.

 Mechanism of action

 The prostate gland is located on top of a tube that connects the bladder to the urethra.
-With age, this gland increases in size, presses the urethra and obstructs the flow of urine from the bladder.
-This can cause several urinary symptoms, such as difficulty urinating and even stop urinating.
+With age, this gland increases in size, press the urethra and obstructs urine flow from the bladder.
+This can cause several urinary symptoms, such as difficulty urinating and even stopping urinating.

-Alfuzosin works by blocking the alpha receptors that are present in the muscles of the prostate gland.
+Alfuzosin works by blocking the alpha receptors present in the prostate gland’s muscles.
 This causes the muscles to relax and allows urine to pass freely through the prostate.

-Usually, your doctor will advise you to take this medication with or after food, as it will be taken before the food can reduce its absorption and decrease its effectiveness.
-If you are using the extended-release tablets, you will have to swallow them whole.
+Usually, your doctor will advise you to take this medication with or after food, as it will be brought before the food can reduce its absorption and decrease its effectiveness.
+If you use the extended-release tablets, you will have to swallow them whole.

 Do not crush, chew or break them.
 Since this medication can cause dizziness, you should avoid driving a vehicle, operating a machine, or performing any activity that requires you to be fully alert.
 Because of this effect, your doctor will advise you to take this medicine at bedtime.

 Avoid drinking grapefruit juice or eating grapefruit during treatment with Alfuzosin.
-Grapefruit can increase the amount of alfuzosin hydrochloride that is absorbed into the bloodstream and can worsen its side effects.
+Grapefruit can increase the amount of alfuzosin hydrochloride absorbed into the bloodstream and can worsen its side effects.

 To keep the level of medication in your body constant, try to take it at almost the same time every day.

-Take your first tablet at bedtime and stay in bed until these symptoms have completely passed.
+Take your first tablet at bedtime and stay in bed until these symptoms have passed.

 Alfuzosin may cause dizziness that can affect your ability to drive.
-Make sure your reactions are normal before driving or using tools or machines.
+Make sure your reactions are normal before moving or using tools or machines.

-The common symptoms of the enlarged prostate that are experienced are waiting a long time before your urine starts to flow, taking more time in the toilet, dribbling the urine and having the feeling that your bladder is not completely empty.
+The common symptoms of the enlarged prostate that are experienced are waiting a long time before your urine starts to flow, taking more time in the toilet, dribbling the urine, and feeling that your bladder is not empty.

 Alfuzosin works by relaxing the muscles around the bladder and prostate so you can urinate more easily.